-The Assessment Technologies Institute Test of Essential Academic Skills (ATI-TEAS) is a computer-based test that is designed to assess a student's preparedness to enter the health science field.
+The ATI TEAS, or Test of Essential Academic Skills, is a standardized test designed specifically to assess a student’s preparedness for entering the health science fields.
+Questions are designed to test the basic academic skills you will need to perform successfully in the areas of: Reading, Math, Science, and English and Language Usage.
 The exam takes approximately 209 minutes and includes 170 multiple-choice questions from the following content areas:

-- Reading: Key ideas and details, craft and structure, integration of knowledge and ideas
+- Reading (45 questions - 55 minutes): Key ideas and details, craft and structure, integration of knowledge and ideas

-- Math: Numbers and algebra, measurement and data
+- Math (38 questions - 57 minutes): Numbers and algebra, measurement and data

-- Science: Human anatomy and physiology, life and physical sciences, scientific reasoning
+- Science (50 questions - 60 minutes): Human anatomy and physiology, life and physical sciences, scientific reasoning

-- English: Conventions of standard English, knowledge of language, vocabulary acquisition
+- English (37 questions - 37 minutes): Conventions of standard English, knowledge of language, vocabulary acquisition

 "Like any test you take, studying beforehand will boost your chances for success.
 But, approximately 40% of students have to take the TEAS more than once, so prepping for the TEAS isn't just helpful—it's crucial." —ATI Required Scores